Caffeinated faithfuls will find plenty of great cafés in St. Augustine.

 On the corner of Cuna Street and Charlotte Street sits a picturesque cabin that cannot be missed.
 Inside is Crucial Coffee Café, which is indeed a crucial part of the St. Augustine coffee experience.
 In addition to the standard coffee fare, Crucial offers ice cream and New York ice.
 New York ice is like Italian ice, but with more attitude.
 In other words, it's Italian ice served to you by someone wearing a Yankees cap (actual team affiliation may vary).

-The café itself is small (a prevailing theme amongst downtown establishments), but the gorgeous patio and garden shared between Crucial and their neighbors, Gourmet Hut, has plenty of seating.
+The café itself is small (a prevailing theme amongst downtown establishments), but the gorgeous patio and garden has plenty of seating.
 This spot is just as perfect for devouring ice cream or coffee as it is for devouring a novel or two.
 Seriously, Crucial is conveniently located in a very busy part of downtown, but there's something serene about sipping on an iced coffee, feeling the breeze move through the foliage, and getting lost in a fine piece of literature.

 Kookaburra is practically a place of worship for coffee lovers.
 Service is quick and with a smile, making this the optimum joint for grab-and-go stimulation downtown.
-Recently, they expanded on Cathedral Street to include the adjacent space and tripple their seating.
 If you hadn't already figured this out, Kookaburra has Australian roots.
 In accordance with my propensity to recommend menu items with nationalized names, the Aussie coffee is superb, as are their other specialty drinks.
-If you're not humming Men At Work yet, double down on the down under with a savory Aussie pie.
+If you're not humming Men At Work yet, double down on the Down Under with a savory Aussie pie.
 And with seven locations between Nocatee and St. Augustine Beach, you'll never go thirsty.